mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/anatomy-of-an-in-order-pipelined-processor.typ

 MEM performs memory access with an address computed in EXE.
 WB writes the values back to the register file so that they can be used by later instructions.

-Between each stage, there is a big register called a _pipeline register_ that holds values and control signals.
+Between each stage, there is a big register called a _pipeline register_ that holds values and control signals that tells the various stages what work to perform.
 The values come from outputs of previous stages, and are used as inputs in the current stage.
 Each stage takes only one cycle to complete